php-ru/symfony-docs-ru/form/form_themes.rst

 in a single Twig template:

-* `form_div_layout.html.twig`_, wraps each form field inside a ``<div>`` element and it's the theme used by default in Symfony apps unless you configure it as explained later in this article.
+* `form_div_layout.html.twig`_, wraps each form field inside a ``<div>`` element and it's the theme used by default in Symfony applications unless you configure it as explained later in this article.
 * `form_table_layout.html.twig`_, wraps the entire form inside a ``<table>`` element and each form field inside a ``<tr>`` element.
 * `bootstrap_3_layout.html.twig`_, wraps each form field inside a ``<div>``